fluree/docs.flur.ee/src/content/docs/identity/signatures.md

 ### NPM Package

 Fluree has published a Javascript library that contains helper functions to help users sign queries and transactions.
-This an be downloaded via npm, `npm install fluree-cryptography`.
+This can be downloaded via npm, `npm install fluree-cryptography`.

 The documentation (available on <a href="https://github.com/fluree/cryptography" target="_blank">GitHub</a>), guides you through how to generate keys, sign queries, and sign transactions.